 Individuals of all ages and skill levels can benefit from the program’s services, including:

 - Previously diagnosed COVID-19 patients who are experiencing post-COVID-19 syndrome or who wish to return to exercise safely following infection and prolonged quarantine

 - Those with no known medical problems who want to safely return to sports or exercise after a long period of not participating (due to the pandemic or other issues)

 - Athletes who have had cardiovascular surgery and want to get back to exercising, but are afraid to stress their hearts

 - Athletes who experience cardiovascular issues during exercise

 - Athletes who received abnormal or a variance of normal test results and wish to explore these findings through further testing

 - High school or college athletes who want to improve their performance and overcome limitations through further evaluation and testing

-To learn more, register here for Dr. Flanagan’s June 15 virtual Ask the Expert webinar: Spring Back into Sports: What You Need to Know About Exercise and Your Heart.
+To learn more, watch the recording of Dr. Flanagan’s June 15, 2021 virtual Ask the Expert webinar: Spring Back into Sports: What You Need to Know About Exercise and Your Heart.

 To schedule an evaluation with an Inova physician, call 571.472.2900 or email email@example.com.